junxit/us-congress-bills-110/bill.md

 - **(b)** *Counsels to Inspectors General of designated Federal entities* Section 8G(g) of the Inspector General Act of 1978 (5 U.S.C.
 App.) is amended by adding at the end the following:
   > - **(4)** Each Inspector General shall, in accordance with applicable laws and regulations governing appointments within the designated Federal entity, appoint a Counsel to the Inspector General who shall report to the Inspector General or obtain the services of a counsel appointed by and directly reporting to another Inspector General or the Council of the Inspectors General on Integrity and Efficiency on a reimbursable basis.

+- **(c)** *Rule of construction* Nothing in the amendments made by this section shall be construed to alter the duties and responsibilities of the counsel for any establishment or designated Federal entity.

 ## § 7.
 Establishment of Council of the Inspectors General on Integrity and Efficiency

 - **(a)** *Establishment* The Inspector General Act of 1978 (5 U.S.C.
 App.) is amended by redesignating sections 11 and 12 as sections 12 and 13, respectively, and by inserting after section 10 the following: